 6.7.
 Subtract the (smoothed) representative force-extension curve from the force-extension curve to be corrected leading to a straight rather than a sinusoidal baseline (Figure 2D).

-NOTE: Take care that the unspecific adhesion peak of the representative curve is distinct from any single molecule events appearing in the force-extension curves to be corrected.
+NOTE: Take care that the unspecific adhesion peak of the representative curve is distinct from any single molecule events appearing in the curves to be corrected.
 In fact, the selection of the representative curve is crucial for a proper correction.

 REPRESENTATIVE RESULTS: